rahulparekh/ser422-critical-inquiry/README.md

 - Advantages of server-side frameworks over client-side frameworks.
 - What is the best among the four frameworks, keeping performance in mind?
 - How do these server side frameworks incorporate security features?
-- How do supporting frameworks help in a frameworks scalability?
+- How do supporting frameworks help in a framework's scalability?

 # Team Members
 - Rahul Parekh (rbparekh)